Psychological Disorders Class 12 Notes with Important Questions & PDF

 Important Questions for Psychological Disorders Class 12

-Q. Identify the symptoms associated with depression and mania.
+Q2.
+Identify the symptoms of depression and mania.

 Psychological Disorders Class 12 NCERT PDF